 The first articulated four-wheel drive tractor was built by Wagner Tractor of Portland, Oregon.
-The Wagner brother had been building machinery for logging and mining since 1922.
-After the 8020 proved unsuccessful, John Deere and Wagner entered a deal for Wagner to build tractors for Deere.
-At the time, there was still not a large demand for the big tractors, and only 51 were purchased by Deere.
+The Wagner brothers had been building machinery for logging and mining since 1922 and entered the agriculatural market in the 1950s.
+John Deere and Wagner entered into deal in the late 1960s.
+At the time there was still not a large demand for the big tractors, and only 51 were purchased by Deere.
 Deere re-entered the market with their own tractor (the 7020) in 1971.
-A five-year no-compete clause in the contract left Wagner unable to built tractors, and ended Wagner in the agricultural market.
+A five-year no-compete clause in the contract left Wagner unable to build tractors and ended Wagner in the agricultural market.

 Big Tractor Power - site dedicated to high-horsepower four-wheel-drive tractors

 WagnerTractors.com - site specific to Wagner and Wagner-built tractors